GamesInTheBox-MC/Docs/content/game/defuse-the-bomb/_index.md

 ## How to play

-A box of blocks would appears at the game arena.
-Players must mine the blocks to earn points.
+Bombs would be spawned at the game arena.
+Players must click the bomb to defuse it and earn points.
+If a bomb exploded near a player, his points would be decreased.
 Those who have the highest points would win the game.

 ## Set up